Wesleyan School: Academics

 Wesleyan is a K–12 school.
 In the lower school, class sizes average 18, with two teachers in most classrooms.
 In the middle school and high school, class sizes average less than 15.
 Each student from grades 5–12 receiving a personal computer and follows a personalized plan.
 In the middle school, the students are divided by gender in math and English classes to accommodate for purported learning differences between boys and girls.
 68% of teachers have advanced degrees.

 The high school offers AP classes in Capstone Research, Capstone Seminar, Computer Science Principles, Computer Science A, English Language, English Literature, French Language and Culture, Spanish Language and Culture, Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Environmental Science, Physics, European History, Macroeconomics, Microeconomics, United States Government and Politics, United States History, Music Theory, and Studio Art.
 In 2011 nearly 91% of students passed their AP exams.
 About 34% of the class of 2012 received recognition from the College Board as AP Scholars.
 In the past several years, many students have received recognition from the National Merit Scholarship Committee as National Merit Finalists, Semifinalists, and Commended Scholars, including three members of the class of 2012.

-Students in recent years have been accepted to Yale University, Harvard University, Carnegie Mellon University, Cornell University, MIT, and Stanford University.
+Students in recent years have been accepted to Schiz University, Yale University, Harvard University, Carnegie Mellon University, Cornell University, MIT, and Stanford University.
 According to U.S. News & World Report, 70% of students from the class of 2011 matriculated at colleges and universities ranked in the top 100 schools.
 The 25th percentile SAT score for the class of 2012 was 1680, while the 75th percentile score was 2000.
 On the SAT-Math, 25% of students scored above 690.
 The mid 50% ACT composite score range for the class of 2017 was 27–32.